Introduction

 Web-server security

 Since the webserver is the most common target for external attacks, it is now common practice to secure the data with an HTTPS SSL certificate.
-Most popular browsers will warn users when a website has no such certificate, so you obviously cannot skip this step and remain a worthy source.
+Most popular browsers will warn users when a website has no such certificate, so you obviously cannot skip this step and remain a trustworthy service.

 API security

-Most users run FinTech applications on mobile devices, and such applications use application programming interfaces (APIs) to interact with their backend.
-That’s why APIs are also regular targets of attacks, and you have to keep them secure to build a truly secure FinTech application.
+Most users run Fintech applications on mobile devices.
+Such apps use application programming interfaces (APIs) to interact with their backend.
+That’s why APIs are also regular targets of attacks, and you have to keep them secure to protect the rest of the application.

-The identification, authentication and authorization system should serve as a reliable barrier against any invasion or suspicious activity.
-Your authentication methods should not be limited to passwords.
-Combine them with SMS verification or one of the latest methods such as a thumbnail or retinal scan.
+The identification, authentication, and authorisation system should serve as a reliable barrier against any invasion or suspicious activity.
+Your authentication methods should not be limited to just passwords.
+Combine them with SMS verification or one of the latest biometric authentication methods such as a fingerprint or retinal scan.

 - One-time password system